HezBoomin/eshop/README.md

 such ass JUnit, OSSF Scorecard, and Sonarcloud to test my code so my code is integreted and verified.
 I also implement automatic deployment with Koyeb using a Dockerfile.

+## Module 3

+### Exercise

+> Have you implemented SRP?

+Yes i have implemented SRP.
+SRP asserts that a class should have a singular responsibility.
+Here I divide the functionality for Car and Product.
+Car and Product act as 2 different functionality where Car managing car and Product managing Product, thus we need to make them as a single java class.

+> Have you implemented OCP

+Yes i have implemented OCP.
+OCD maintains that a module should be amenable to extension to accommodate new requirements while remaining impervious to direct modification.
+In CarRepository and ProductRepository the method create itself doesn't require modification when extending its functionality.
+Despite being closed for modification, the method allows for extension.
+If the product passed into the method already has a productId, the method simply adds it to the productData without any modification.
+If the product doesn't have a productId, it generates a new one using UUID.randomUUID() and assigns it to the product.
+This extension point allows for the addition of new products without modifying the method itself.

+> Have you implemented LSP?

 [Deployment Link](https://eshop-hezboomin.koyeb.app/)